vitvo/ENGI301/project_01/README.md

 Note: The following game still has major bugs with the display.
 Instead of playing on the Adafruit RGB 32x32 matrix, it is recommended to play with the print lines on the Pocketbeagle command lines.
 Alternatively, you can hook this up on a smaller display such as a 16x16 LED display or 8x8 LED display and change the dimensions of the display in matrix_display.py file in init_game.

-Current Issues and Improvements:
+Current Software Issues and Improvements:
 -
-  1. The game still has major bugs in terms of accounting for the scores and based on how the code is set up, the display updates both the crosshair movement and the movement of the asteroid synchronously which makes it incredibly difficult to detect if someone has cleared the asteroids.
+  1. The game has major bugs in terms of accounting for the scores and based on how the code is set up, the display updates both the crosshair movement and the movement of the asteroid synchronously which makes it incredibly difficult to detect if someone has cleared the asteroids.
   2. The game is very simplified with the shapes of the asteroids stored as rectangles and the trajectory is a randomized linear line with no built-in velocity adjustment such as the ones in the actual Among Us game.
   3. The joystick module only has 4 built-in directions with no sensitivity.
 Changing the code for the joystick module to account for all movements is a possibility.
-  4. The current code works with the Adafruit 32x32 RGB Matrix Display which using the PyLedscape and Image Pillow Module has major issues in updating the display.